What is Ejection Fraction?

 EFs between 50% and 70% are considered normal for the left ventricle.
 An EF under

-40% means the muscle is weakened and you may have heart failure.
-In heart failure,
+or equal to 40% means the muscle is weakened and you may have heart failure.
+This

 can back up into the lungs and cause shortness of breath.
 Over time, this can lead

-stiff.
 It doesn’t relax normally between contractions.
-This leads to increased filling
+This leads to increased filling pressures

-pressures within the heart.
+within the heart.
 EF is often in the normal range.
-This can lead to fluid
+This can lead to fluid buildup

-build up in the lungs or other parts of the body.
-This type of heart failure is also
+in the lungs or other parts of the body.

 EF is very important.
-It's one of the most common methods of reporting overall heart
+It's 1 of the most common methods of reporting overall heart

 function.
 But it's important to note that some people have heart failure symptoms